Follow the step by step process or choose what situation that best describes you:

 If you meet these requirements, go here to apply for Admission on Motion

-If you took another jurisdiction’s bar exam within 24 months of applying for admission to the Minnesota bar, and received a scaled score of 145 or higher on the MBE and passed that jurisdiction’s bar exam and were admitted to the bar, you may be eligible for admission to Minnesota’s bar without taking the Minnesota bar exam.
+If you took the UBE in another jurisdiction within 36 months of applying for admission to the Minnesota bar, and received a scaled score of 260 or higher, you may be eligible for admission to Minnesota’s bar without taking the Minnesota bar exam.

 A moral character and fitness investigation is performed as part of the bar admission process in Minnesota.
 If you have alcohol, drug, financial responsibility, or other problems and have not shown rehabilitation, may postpone the Board’s determination of your character for a period up to 24 months.
 The Board will reconsider your application for admission after that time.